andrew-johnson-4/perplexity/README.md

 The Perplexity 😵 language includes an *[optional prelude](/prelude.md)* that defines common neural network concepts.

 # Why?
 UML is not information dense enough and often leaves out important details.
 Mathematical Notation is too information dense and often repeats itself.
+Perplexity 😵 is created specifically to model Neural Networks and cuts a lot of corners by specializing itself for this use-case.